 Directions provided upon registration

 Through meadows, farms and along the old railroad grade beside the river.
 Disturbed land, flood terrain, the old railroad grade, the living library is abundant here.
 Hawthorn, wild apples & plums and amazing berries with their bioflavinoid rich deliciousness live here.
 Alders, maples and many other plants will reveal their secrets on this countryside ramble!
-We'll meander through the Tilth Experience Farming Project and visit with Sean Stratman, farm manager and other local farmers.
+We'll meander through the Sno-Valley Tilth Experience Farming Project, and perhaps meet one of the local farmers.
 Bring a lunch and enjoy the story of How the River Lost Her Braid.
 Remember your journal for the taking home story.

 UW Medicinal Herb Garden, Center for Urban Horticulture & Farm